anupsharma555/language-models-psychiatry/README.md

 # Language Models for Psychiatry

-A comprehensive implementation and research project exploring the application of large language models in psychiatric healthcare, built upon Sebastian Raschka's "Build a Large Language Model (From Scratch)" foundation.
+A comprehensive implementation and research project exploring the application of large language models in psychiatric healthcare.

 ## Project Overview